LavaMoat/LavaMoat/packages/scorchwrap/README.md

 ```

 One important thing to note when using the ScorchWrap plugin is that it disables the `concatenateModules` optimization in webpack.
 This is because concatenation won't work with wrapped modules.

+### Gotchas

+- Webpack will gladly add missing dependencies for node builtins like the `events` or `buffer` packages.
+For LavaMoat policy to handle it, the package needs to be explicitly listed in prod dependencies.

 # Security Claims